Pollen Allergies: Symptoms & Natural Support Strategies

 I have good news for you.
 You don’t have to suffer from symptoms of pollen allergies this season.
 You can reduce your risk and symptoms of pollen allergies using some simple natural solutions.

-In this article, I will explain what pollen allergies are, what are their symptoms.
+In this article, I will explain what pollen allergies are, and what are their symptoms.
 You will understand how your immune system reacts to pollen and why you may develop pollen allergies.
 I will share my favorite natural support strategies to improve your pollen allergies this season.

 What Are Pollen Allergies